6.307 Drug-Free Schools

 For a complete list of Board policies, click HERE.

-Emergency Crisis Procedures: Every employee should have immediate access to an Emergency Safety Flip Chart that is to be used in the event of an emergency.
+Emergency Crisis Procedures: Every employee should have immediate access to the NaviGate Prepared smart-phone app or an Emergency Safety Flip Chart to be used in the event of an emergency.
 All flip charts should remain in an easily accessible location and provide detailed information about the names and duties of the Crisis Response Team Leaders, which include a First Responder Team, Sheltering Leader, Lockdown Leader, Transportation Leader, Relocation Center Leader, Evacuation Leader and Utilities/Maintenance Leader.

 Safety Drills: Throughout the school year, all schools are required to perform safety drills as specified by the Director of Schools.
-At this time drills include two fire drills in the month of August and one fire drill per month thereafter, one tornado drill per semester, one lock down drill per semester, one medical drill per semester and one target scenario drill per semester.
-A sign-off sheet listing all of the drills performed will be turned into the Central Office at the end of every year.
+At this time drills include two fire drills in the month of August and one fire drill every thirty (30) school days thereafter, one tornado drill per semester, one lock down drill per semester, one medical drill per semester and one target scenario drill per semester.
+A record of all drills is maintained by the building administration on the NaviGate Prepared dashboard.

 When the National Weather Service has issued a tornado watch for Rutherford County, all students and staff who are outside will be moved inside.
 Tornado drill procedures and location of safe areas will be reviewed.
 Students may be released to a parent with proper identification.